Looking for COVID-19 Information?

 Our Services

-A hospitalist’s focus is on patients admitted to The Queen’s Medical Center.
+A Hospitalist’s focus is on patients admitted to The Queen’s Medical Center.
 These physicians are able to:

 Contact Us